tpgmartin/front-end/test/readme.md

 OpenTable front-end task
 ========================

-Thanks for taking the time to complete our front-end test, we hope you find it straightforward.
-Please aim to spend one to two hours on this work.
+Thanks for taking the time to complete our front-end test.
+Please aim to spend no more than two hours on this task.

-The application must use only HTML, CSS and JavaScript (no server-side code) and all the files required should be added to GitHub (or equivalent).

-We are expecting to see high quality and maintainable code that is covered by test cases.

-Once the task is complete, please supply us with the URL of your repository.

-Please ask any questions and submit your test to John Catterfeld (Senior Front-End Developer) at [jcatterfeld@opentable.com][mailto] or tweet [@jcatterfeld][tweet].

 ## The task

-Build a basic menu application where two users select their dishes from a supplied menu and are shown the total cost.
-The menu application must adhere to the rules set below.
+Build a basic application from which two users can select their dishes from a supplied dinner menu, and are shown the total cost.

+The application must use only HTML, CSS and JavaScript (no server-side code) and be built with high quality, maintainable code that is covered by test cases.

+The menu application must use the following dishes and adhere to the restaurant's rules.

 ### The menu